DanielRiera/estimated-delivery-woocommerce/README.md

 == FAQ ==

+= Report Issues =
 If you need support open a new ticket on [Github](https://github.com/DanielRiera/estimated-delivery-woocommerce/issues)

+= FontAwesome =
+The plugin can add Fontawesome Library if is need

+= Icon config =

 == Changelog ==

+= 1.4.5 =
+* Add Icon support.
+* Add library Fontawesome 6.5.2 if is need.
+* Fix Import CSV product Overwrite.

 = 1.4.3 =
 * Fix error with dates, the date show is only today.